spatie/laravel-fractal/README.md

          */
         'request_key' => 'include',
     ],

     'auto_excludes' => [

         /*
          * If enabled Fractal will automatically add the excludes who's
-         * names are present in the `include` request parameter.
+         * names are present in the `exclude` request parameter.
          */
         'enabled' => true,